 - Fitting a dime through a foundation crack

 If you have any of these signs around your Arkansas property, contact a professional contractor as soon as possible.
 If walls are bulging after heavy rains or flooding, your foundation may be in danger of an imminent collapse.
 Contact Airlift Concrete Experts immediately.

 Repairing Vertical or Diagonal Cracks

 Vertical and diagonal cracks in your home’s foundation are most often a sign of foundation settlement and not necessarily a sign of structural damage.
 If the crack seems even when you run your finger across it, it probably isn’t a sign of a major problem.

-Sometimes unknowing homeowners and lazy contractors will try to repair the crack by chiseling out an inverted V-groove into and filling it with hydraulic cement.
+Sometimes unknowing homeowners and lazy contractors will try to repair the crack by chiseling out an inverted V-groove into the crack and then fill it with hydraulic cement.
 While the new cement will fill the hole, it doesn’t bond with the original cement.
 Usually, within a couple of years, the concrete wall will fluctuate with changes in temperature and moisture and cause the plug to leak again.

 Airlift Concrete Experts has professional solutions to fix your vertical foundation cracks once and for all.
 If you have small cracks and/or water seepage, we can use epoxy injections to repair a diagonal or vertical crack.
 Once a crack is large enough to insert a dime, you may have a foundation problem and you will need to invest in structural repairs.